 Adwords users will find Bing easier to manage as paid Bing advertising becomes more comparable to Google.
-Bing confirmed that expanded text adverts are coming to Bing ads and you will also be able to import your existing expanded text ads directly from Google AdWords.
+Bing confirmed that expanded text adverts are coming to Bing ads, now Microsoft Ads, and you will also be able to import your existing expanded text ads directly from Google AdWords.
 Read the full story here.

 As previously mentioned in April, Apple has now revealed the launch will be later this year and has invited developers to join the beta.
 Read the full story here.

 You may have seen this more and more frequently over the past few weeks and now, based on what Google say is positive feedback, the green ad label is being rolled out fully.
 Read the full story here.

 Another test from Google – this time it is trialling a new ad extension that lets customers message businesses directly via a text.
 This new extension gives yet another way for people to get in contact, and it will be interesting to see if Google take this a step further, by allowing businesses to remarket to these people.
 Read the full article here.

 In what is an interesting development for local search, Google confirmed that ads were coming to the local 3-pack, and they’ve already started to appear.
 Read the full story here.

 There are lots of reasons why you should optimise for the user, and pay attention to page, topic and site-wide quality metrics, including engagement rates – but, does user engagement impact rankings?
 According to Moz, indirectly it does.
 For related reading, check out this post regarding dwell time – for those metric-hunters who enjoy but underuse performance-enhancing factors, it’s a must-read.